devstopfix/miranda.clj/README.md

-# miranda.clj - Functional Programming with Miranda in Clojure
+# Functional Programming with Miranda in Clojure

 This repository contains code examples in the functional style from the book [Functional Programming with Miranda][1] ([Dr Ian Holyer][2], 1991) translated from [Miranda][3] to [Clojure][4].